About Yavapai County

 Plenty of Sunshine

 Yavapai County averages 272 days of sunlight a year—well over the national US average of 205!
-If alternative energy is your preferred source for power, Yavapai County's climate is conducive to using solar power.
+If you prefer alternative energy, Yavapai County is conducive to using solar power.

-Yavapai County is a great place for businesses to thrive.
-With a strong and supportive business community, excellent transportation infrastructure, and a favorable tax climate, businesses in Yavapai County enjoy many benefits.
-The county is also home to a skilled and highly-educated workforce, as well as abundant natural resources and breathtaking scenery that make it an attractive place for businesses and employees alike.
-Whether you're a startup or an established enterprise, Yavapai County provides a supportive and dynamic environment for businesses to grow and succeed.
+With a strong and supportive business community, excellent transportation infrastructure, and a favorable tax climate, businesses in Yavapai County can thrive.
+The county is home to a skilled and highly-educated workforce, as well as abundant natural resources that make it an attractive place for new businesses and employees.

 Demographics